qiscus/QiscusCore-iOS/index.md

 For further detail on premise information you can contact us [link contact.us@qiscus.com].

-> **Note:
-**The initialization should be called always .
+> **Note**: The initialization should be called always .
 The best practise you can put in AppDelegate

 There are 2 type of authentications that you can choose to use: Client Authentication and Server Authentication